Web 1.0 was the Read web. Web 2.0 is referred to as the Read & Write web.

 – JSON, XML, ATOM are popular amongst web 2.0 applications.
 Data from Facebook about my contacts may be received in form of JSON.

 – Web 2.0 applications allow for easy integration and plug and play of various open source libraries and tools like Apache Solr for search and indexing, Nodejs for concurrent file I/O on the server end, Openfire for a chat and messaging, osTicket for online ticketing, Apache Hadoop for big data number crunching, Apache Nutch for crawling etc.

 When coding with PHP, for example, web 2.0 applications are developed using the LAMP or WAMP stack which includes:

-With advancements in web 2.0 technology, one can replace apache with many available open source as well as commercially available proprietary servers like passenger, Unicorn, Microsoft IIS, nGinx and so on.
+With advancements in web 2.0 technology, one can replace apache with many available open sources as well as commercially available proprietary servers like Passenger, Unicorn, Microsoft IIS, Nginx and so on.

 We see and use a lot of web 2.0 desktop and web applications:

 It refers to the engineering and science behind the creation of web2.0 based applications, and all that which goes along with it to successfully launch, maintain and monitor the same.